 Comfort matters

 When the moment of truth comes, it all comes down to how you feel when you put them on.
-If the shoes feel so comfortable that you’re filling you barefoot, to the point that you don’t really notice you’re wearing them, it’s probably a great choice.
+If the shoes feel so comfortable that you’re feeling you barefoot, to the point that you don’t notice you’re wearing them, it’s probably a great choice.
 Or if they almost melt into the background from the moment you slip them on.

 Weight matters